Speech language pathologist jobs near me - 397 jobs

 Develop, coordinate, implement, and monitor an individual's plan of care via teletherapy

-Maintain a caseload of kids, adults, and the geriatric population
+Maintain a caseload of the pediatric population

 Keep appropriate and daily documentation